 Employment Outlook and Salary with an MSW Degree

 The growth potential in a social service type career widens significantly with increased education.
 The more you learn, the greater your earning and job task opportunities.
 A Bachelor’s degree in social work might help you land an assistant type position, but a Master’s in Social Work will open the door to getting a license.
-This is required in the counseling and adoption expertises.
+This is required in the counseling and adoption expertise.
 More education also allows the potential to earn a higher salary.
 Social work jobs in general provide a modest income, around a $44,000 to $90,000 annual salary.
 Social worker jobs that require licensing are typically higher in pay.
-This makes the MSW degree worthwile to pursue in the long run.
+This makes the MSW degree worthwhile to pursue in the long run.
 Job growth in the social worker sector is anticipated to rise significantly within 10 years, which is higher than other industries on average.

 What’s the Difference Between a Fast Track Social Work Degree and a Traditional MSW?

 A fast track social work degree may help students get licensed for the career field in less time than a traditional Master’s in Social Work degree.
 Some fast track programs may graduate students in as little as 12 to 18 months, while a traditional Master’s typically takes four years.
 A fast track social work degree online is taught completely online, while a traditional Master’s is on campus.
 Sometimes field work in your local area is incorporated into the curriculum.
 An online degree option may be right for you if you’re currently employed or looking for schedule flexibility in your family life.

 Online MSW Requirements, and the Best Schools to Learn From